River-Mochi/CS2-Templates/docs/PrefabSystemGuide.md

 Important:

 - Changing **processing rate / storage / some capacity** slider in Options UI can take effect immediately.
-- Changing items like **workers** often needs a “rebuid” (rebuild the building, add/remove extension/upgrade) before the building shows true new worker limit.
+- Changing items like **workers** often needs a “rebuild” (rebuild the building, add/remove extension/upgrade) before the building shows true new worker limit.
 - Restarting the game usually does **not** force that update.

 ### What’s happening (simple)